Santiago Cafiero: Political career

 On 20 September 2021, Cafiero was appointed Minister of Foreign Affairs and Worship in replacement of Felipe Solá, and was replaced as Cabinet Chief by Juan Manzur.
 Manzur's appointment and Cafiero's designation as Foreign Minister were part of a cabinet reshuffle following the government's poor showings in the 2021 legislative primary elections.

+Cafiero was in Dhaka on February 27 and 28, and in addition to the opening ceremony of the Embassy, he led a trade mission accompanied by 20 Argentine companies.

+As Minister of Foreign Affairs, he led Argentina's presidency of the Community of Latin American and Caribbean States (CELAC), as well as the Economic Commission for Latin America and the Caribbean (ECLAC).He chaired the CELAC Foreign Ministers' Summit and the CELAC Meeting, as well as the Thirty-Ninth Session of ECLAC, with the participation of 60 delegations from countries in Latin America, the Caribbean, and Europe.
+Under his leadership, Argentina assumed the Presidency of the United Nations Human Rights Council, and of the Treaty on the Non-Proliferation of Nuclear Weapons, areas whose importance has been heightened by the war in Ukraine.

+Member of the National Congress

+Santiago Cafiero was elected to the National Congress representing the Province of Buenos Aires in the 2023 General Elections.

 Personal life

 Cafiero is married and has four sons and one daughter.
 He co-founded the Punto de Encuentro ("Meeting Point") publishing house in 2015.